 Social media may be the media darling, but when it comes to implementing a successful online marketing strategy there is still no substitute for email.
 Email marketing is so much more than just sending your customers emails each week.
 It’s about building relationships.

-According to the Direct Marketing Association, email marketing returns more than $40 for each dollar invested, which makes it not only the most lucrative form of online marketing but the most profitable marketing means of all, on or off the web.
+According to the Direct Marketing Association, email messaging and marketing returns more than $40 for each dollar invested, which makes it not only the most lucrative form of online marketing but the most profitable marketing means of all, on or off the web.

 Email marketing can be carried out through different types of emails.
 In order to take full advantage of the benefits of email marketing to increase customer engagement and boost sales, you should be integrating three critical types of email marketing messaging strategies: